 As a disability rights advocate and co-founding member of a grassroots group: Accessibilize Montreal, he has worked on numerous initiatives targeting discriminatory infrastructure, that stigmatises and excludes people with diverse bodies and minds from public spaces.

 Charles Matthews is a proudly Neurodivergent creative technologist, who specialises in rapid prototyping of musical instruments in workshop settings.
-In past lives he has released bass-heavy records as Ardisson and founded the Augmented Gamelan ensemble.
+In past lives he has released bass-heavy records as Ardisson and founded the Augmented Gamelan ensemble as part of his PhD research.

 Since 2015, Charles has worked as an associate artist with Drake Music: a UK organisation focused on music technology and Disability, and a pioneer of accessible music hack events through its DMLab community.
 Recent projects include: The Kellycaster, Planted Symphony, and Haptic Baton.